The Holocaust in Latvia: During Soviet occupation (1944–1991)

+In independent Latvia (1991–present)

-In Latvia, Holocaust scholarship could only be resumed once Soviet rule had ended.
+In Latvia, Holocaust scholarship could only be resumed after the dissolution of the Soviet Union.
 Much of the post-1991 work was devoted to identification of the victims.
 This was complicated by the passage of time and the loss of some records and the concealment of others by the NKVD and its successor agencies of the Soviet secret police.

 On November 29, 2002, sixty-one years after the murders, the highest officials of the Republic of Latvia, together with representatives of the Latvian Jewish community, foreign ambassadors, and others attended a memorial dedication at the Rumbula massacre site.
 The President and the Prime Minister of the Republic walked to the forest from where the Riga ghetto had been.
 Once they arrived, President Vaira Vīķe-Freiberga addressed the gathering: